nburrus/tuxpaint/docs/en/README.txt

     A pair of tools that allow you to set a vanishing point, and then draw lines in 1-point perspective.

+2-point Perspective (vanishing point) Magic tool
+    A pair of tools that allow you to set two vanishing points, and then draw lines in 2-point perspective.

 Font details shown when selected
     The name and size of the selected font are shown when using the Text and Label tools.